intarchboard/wiki-liaison-coordinator/liaison-coordinator-job-description.md

 For more information about the procedures that govern IETF liaisons, can be found in RFC 4052 “IAB Liaison Management” and RFC 4053 (BCP 103) “Procedures for Handling Liaison Statements to and from the IETF.”

-Also there is a wiki about submitting and receiving liaison statement: <add link of page to create>
+There is also a wiki about submitting and receiving liaison statements: <add link of page to create>

 <ToDo: Create further wiki page about process of other SDOs and link here>